fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 Note that the "exam done in Moodle" note refers to the [Full Stack Open course's exam](/en/part0/general_info#sign-up-for-the-exam), which has to be completed before you can earn credits from this part.

 You can download the certificate for completing this part by clicking one of the flag icons.
 The flag icon corresponds to the certificate's language.
-Note that you must have completed at least one credit worth of exercises before you can download the certificate.

 </div>